 Coming to privacy and security, the Surfshark VPN offers a bunch of features to ensure user privacy is not compromised at any cost.
 For this, the service claims to stick to a no-log policy, which basically means that, irrespective of what you do on the internet, the service does not keep a log of details like your IP address, browsing history, session information, connection timestamps, etc.

-Further, talking about security, Surfshark says it uses AES-256-GCM encryption to protect the personal information of users, and also uses IKEv2/IPsec as a default protocol across all its apps.
-Besides this, the service also provides the option to choose OpenVPN, which is one of the popular and commonly used open-source protocols for VPN.
-While some of the older protocols such as PPTP or L2TP do offer security, they, however, lack the connection reliability and speeds, which is what protocols like IKEv2 and OpenVPN ensure does not happen.
+Further, about security, Surfshark says it uses AES-256-GCM encryption to protect users’ personal information and also uses IKEv2/IPsec as a default protocol across all its apps.
+Besides this, the service also provides the option to choose OpenVPN, which is one of the famous and commonly used open-source protocols for VPN.
+While some of the older protocols, such as PPTP or L2TP, do offer security, they, however, lack the connection reliability and speeds, which is what protocols like IKEv2 and OpenVPN ensure does not happen.

 24×7 Customer Support

-Last, but certainly not the least, Surfshark offers 24×7 expert support on its platform to allow users to connect to the experts and get solution for their queries.
+Last but certainly not least, Surfshark offers 24×7 expert support on its platform to allow users to connect to the experts and get solutions for their queries.

 Surfshark VPN Pricing